This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A skull fracture is a break in one or more bones in your child's head.
-The skull protects your child's brain, nerves, blood vessels, and inner ears from injury.
+A skull fracture is a break in a bone in your child's head.

 WHILE YOU ARE HERE: